ChainAgnostic/CAIPs/CAIPs/caip-24.md

 ## Rationale

 Opening this CAIP as a discussion point, there are many variations that could be adopted to the proposal; Maybe this proposal itself should be behind a namespace, for example.
-Otherwise, I think the Motivation above covers the rationale adequatel.
+Otherwise, I think the Motivation above covers the rationale adequately.

 ## Backwards Compatibility